AngelFelipeMP/AngelFelipeMP/README.md

 ### Hi there 👋

+Hi visitor!

+I am Angel.
+I am a Ph.D. researcher in the Natural Language Engineering Lab. at Pattern Recognition and Human Language Technologies (PRHLT) Research Center in the Universitat Politècnica de València (UPV).
+I've recently worked with Deep Learning and Transformer models to detect and classify Toxic language and Hate Speech.

+Please check out my recent [work](https://github.com/AngelFelipeMP/BERT-tweets-sexims-classification), where you can see which technologies I have hands-on experience.

+You can contact me via [Linkedin](https://www.linkedin.com/in/angel-de-paula/).

 <!--
 **AngelFelipeMP/AngelFelipeMP** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.